coq-community/awesome-coq/README.md

 - [Homotopy Type Theory](https://github.com/HoTT/HoTT) – Development of homotopy-theoretic ideas in Coq.
 - [Odd Order Theorem](https://github.com/math-comp/odd-order) – Formal proof of the Odd Order Theorem, a landmark result of finite group theory.
 - [UniMath](https://github.com/UniMath/UniMath) – Library which aims to formalize a substantial body of mathematics using the univalent point of view.
-- [category-theory](https://github.com/jwiegley/category-theory) - John Wiegley's axiom-free formalization of category theory in Coq for personal study and practical work
+- [category-theory](https://github.com/jwiegley/category-theory) - Axiom-free formalization of category theory in Coq for personal study and practical work.

 ## Verified Software

 - [CompCert](http://compcert.inria.fr) – High-assurance compiler for almost all of the C language (ISO C99), generating efficient code for the PowerPC, ARM, RISC-V and x86 processors.
 - [Verdi Raft](https://github.com/uwplse/verdi-raft) - Implementation of the Raft distributed consensus protocol, verified in Coq using the Verdi framework.

-* * *

-_Inspired by awesome projects line.
-Discover [more awesomeness](https://github.com/bayandin/awesome-awesomeness) :sparkles:._